Hossein Saffar Harandi: Career

 Harandi was deputy commander of the Islamic Revolutionary Guard Corps (IRGC) in Hormozgan (1981), Kerman and other provinces.
 From 1980 to 1983 he held the post of national regional deputy commander of the IRGC.
 He was the director of the IRGC's political office from 1989 to 1993.

 In the beginning of 1989, on the occasion of the death and funeral of Hirohito, the 124th Emperor of Japan who had ruled for over 60 years until he died on 7 January, Harandi and Mostafa Mir-Salim, Vice President, went to the Imperial Palace in Tokyo to attend the Rites of Imperial Funeral on 24 February with Mohammad Hossein Adeli, Ambassador Extraordinary Plenipotentiary in Japan, and his wife.

 Harandi was then served as the editor-in-chief and the deputy managing editor of Kayhan.
 In 2005, he was appointed minister of guidance and culture to the first cabinet of Ahmedinejad.
 Harandi was approved by the Majlis with 181 votes in favor.

 Harandi was removed from office on 26 July 2009.
 Amid reports of his dismissal he said he was resigning.
 "Unfortunately due to the recent events which show the esteemed government's weakness, I will no longer consider myself the minister of culture and will not show up at the ministry as of tomorrow," he said in a letter of resignation carried by the Fars news agency.
 Analysts described his termination as significant because of his being "especially close" to Iran's supreme leader, Ali Khamenei, and connected to Harandi's support of Khamenei's order to Ahmadinejad to not appoint Esfandiar Rahim Mashaei as vice president.
 Following his dismissal, Harandi returned to the IRGC as brigadier general.

 Views

 As culture minister, Harandi, had a negative opinion of music.
 When he assumed his post, he stated that one of the first issues that he would combat would be the types of music that are against the values of the Republic of Iran, including rock and rap.
 He called upon Iranian musicians to produce purposeful and meaningful music.
 One result was the composition and production of a "nuclear symphony" in support of Iran's right to develop a nuclear program for peaceful purposes.

-Safar-Harandi were infuriated over Ahmadinejad's remarks.
+Safar-Harandi was infuriated over Ahmadinejad's remarks.
 He was recently seen at an opposition meeting with leading figures.
 Safar-Harandi stated he would actively work with the opposition to insure justice is meted out against all those who committed crimes.
 He was emerging as a leading opponent to the current leadership in 2009.